 "The innovation of criminals happens on a daily basis and they roam the world freely.
 Police don't have such freedom or financial liquidity to their hands.

-"Everyone needs to realise these guys have all the advantages.
+"Everyone needs to realize these guys have all the advantages.
 We need to catch up with their advantages – the legislation and the platform that is globally necessary needs to be highly flexible, it needs to match the mobility of criminality, and it has to match the access and innovation of criminality.
 We will beat this if governments actually take it seriously.

 "So long as there is fraud and money in gambling because gambling is not properly regulated or managed, and because sport manipulation is not properly supervised by sport or police, this will continue."